 Consume water with extra vigilance.

-When exercising in the heat, it's critical to keep hydrated at all times.
+When exercising in the heat, it's critical always to stay hydrated.
 When you exercise, you should drink plenty of fluids to replace the fluids you lose through sweat.
-If you're exercising for an extended period and sweating heavily, you should also drink sports or electrolytes drinks to replenish the salt you've lost through sweating.
+If you're exercising for an extended period and sweating heavily, you should also drink sports or electrolyte drinks to replenish the salt you've lost through sweating.